iamtheyammer/canvascbl/README.md

 ## Current Stack

 - Backend on Heroku (canvas-grade-calculator.herokuapp.com)
-- Web hosting with GitHub Pages (canvascbl.com)
+- Web hosting with S3 & CloudFront (canvascbl.com)
-- SSLification on the web hosting with Cloudflare (canvascbl.com)
+- CDN (cost savings) on the web hosting with Cloudflare
 - RDS for PostgreSQL on AWS for database (connects to backend)